readium/readium-js/README.md

 The library may be extended to include other sorts of behaviour as the use cases for CFIs become clearer.

-# Using the CFI library
+# Using the CFI library for linking with CFIs

 1. Get a copy of the library.
 Currently, a development version of the [library](https://github.com/justinHume/EPUBCFI/blob/master/epub_cfi.js) is available in the Github repository.
 When the library becomes more stable, a minified version will also be made available as a separate download.